-A variety of buffers are used during protein expression and purification.
-A buffer is generally chosen based on the pH range of interest, ionic strength, and chemical properties to stabilize the native structure of the protein or protein complex of interest.
-In addition to the wide range of buffers, solution additives such as preservatives, metal chelators and cryoprotectants are often included into the biomolecule purification workflow and storage process to further stabilize and protect the protein of interest.
-Here we demonstrate the removal efficiency by OBE of three different common buffers mimicking physiological conditions: phosphate-buffered saline (PBS), tris-buffered saline (TBS), 4-(2-hydroxyethyl)-1-piperazineethanesulfonic acid (HEPES) buffer, and three different commonly used additives: glycerol, imidazole, and DMSO.
-Cytochrome C, CRP and NIST mAb were diluted or dissolved in PBS, TBS, or HEPES buffer, or in PBS with 200 mM imidazole, 20% glycerol or 20% DMSO added.
-The samples buffer exchanged online using a self-packed P6 column and data were acquired on an Exactive Plus EMR instrument (Figure 4).
-The dominant peak in each spectrum is the adduct free protein or protein complex, with only minor signals due to small mass adducts such as sodium (+21 Da) and phosphoric acid (+98 Da).
-The extent of adducting on the samples prepared in TBS, as well as PBS with imidazole, glycerol, and DMSO is similar to the level of adducting present on the ions prepared in PBS only, and is comparable to what would be expected for samples prepared by offline buffer exchange.
+of interest.
+Here, we demonstrate the removal efficiency by OBE of three different common buffers mimicking physiological conditions (PBS, TBS and HEPES buffer) and three different commonly used additives (glycerol, imidazole and dimethylsulfoxide (DMSO)).
+Cytochrome C, CRP and NIST mAb were diluted or dissolved in PBS, TBS or HEPES buffer, or in PBS with 200 mM imidazole, 20% glycerol or 20% DMSO added.
+The samples were buffer-exchanged online using a self-packed P6 column, and data were acquired on an Exactive Plus EMR instrument (Fig. 4).
+The dominant peak in each spectrum is the adduct-free protein or protein complex, with only minor signals due to small mass adducts such as sodium (+22 Da) and phosphoric acid (+98 Da).
+The extent of adducting on the samples prepared in TBS, as well as PBS with imidazole, glycerol and DMSO, is similar to the level of adducting present on the ions prepared in PBS only and is comparable to what would be expected for samples prepared by offline buffer exchange.
 The main adducts from these buffers were also sodium and phosphoric acid.
-No distinct adducts corresponding to Tris, Imidazole, Glycerol, or DMSO were observed.
-The samples that contained 200 mM imidazole exhibit ions that are shifted to lower charge states (higher m/z) which is consistent with imidazole having been previously reported as a charge reducing reagent in electrospray ionization.
-12-14 Interestingly, the samples in HEPES buffer displayed +238 Da mass adducts indicating that HEPES is not as efficiently removed compared to the other buffers and additives.
+No distinct adducts corresponding to Tris, imidazole, glycerol or DMSO were observed.
+The samples that contained 200 mM imidazole exhibit ions that are shifted to lower charge states (higher mass-to-charge ratio, m/z), which is consistent with imidazole having been previously reported as a charge-reducing reagent in electrospray ionization 12-15.
+Interestingly, the samples in HEPES buffer displayed +238-Da mass adducts, indicating that HEPES is not as efficiently removed compared to the other buffers and additives.
 However, it should be noted that even in the case of HEPES, the adducted protein ions are in far lower abundance than the adduct-free protein ions, and sensitivity does not seem to be significantly lower.
-Mass spectra containing all charge states are shown in Figure S4.
-Overall, these experiments demonstrate that the online buffer exchange method is useful for analyzing protein samples directly from common expression, purification, and storage buffer conditions.
+Mass spectra containing all charge states are shown in Supplementary Fig. 6.
+Overall, these experiments demonstrate that the OBE method is useful for analyzing protein samples directly from common expression, purification and storage buffer conditions.

-C) Analysis of cell lysates
+Analysis of cell lysates

-While the previous results have demonstrated the OBE method's utility for pre-purified proteins and protein complexes, in the case where a protein of interest is overexpressed, we have found that it is not necessary to carry out pre-purification steps such as affinity, size exclusion or ion exchange chromatography.
-Here we have directly analyzed a clarified cell lysate of a protein of interest using the OBE method (Figure 5).
+While the previous results have demonstrated the OBE method's utility for pre-purified proteins and protein complexes, in the case where a protein of interest is overexpressed, we have found that it is not necessary to carry out pre-purification steps such as affinity, size-exclusion or ion exchange chromatography.
+Here, we have directly analyzed a clarified cell lysate containing a protein of interest using the OBE method (Fig. 5).
 The results show the protein of interest in both the monomeric (32 kDa) and dimeric (64 kDa) form as the most abundant signals in the spectrum.
-In this case, it is clear that the protein of interest was overexpressed and is a good candidate to be screened by OBE nMS without prior purifications steps.
-This method allows the determination of molecular weight, proteoforms, and oligomeric state in less than 5 minutes after clarification of the cell lysate and could even be extended to use top-down MS/MS to determine sequence information of the protein of interest.
+In this case, it is clear that the protein of interest was overexpressed and is a good candidate to be screened by OBE nMS without prior purification steps.
+This method allows the determination of molecular weight, proteoforms and oligomeric state in <5 min after clarification of the cell lysate and could possibly be extended to use top-down tandem MS (MS/MS) to determine sequence information of the protein of interest.